iTwin/iTwinUI/.changeset/sixty-seahorses-count.md

 '@itwin/itwinui-react': patch
 ---

-Fixed an issue where `Select` was being positioned incorrectly after first render.
+Fixed an issue where `Select`'s menu was being positioned incorrectly after its first render.